joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/13/arts/leonard-abrams-dead.html?searchResultPosition=3

 **Pierre Lacotte, Choreographer Who Aided a Defection, Dies at 91**\
-`He befriended Rudolf Nureyev in 1961 while the Kirov Ballet was in Paris, and he witnessed Nureyev’s headline-making defection at the height of the Cold War.`\
+`He befriended Rudolf Nureyev in 1961 while the Kirov Ballet was in Paris and witnessed his headline-making defection at the height of the Cold War.`\
 https://nytimes.com/2023/04/13/arts/dance/pierre-lacotte-dead.html?searchResultPosition=4

 **It’s a Toddler’s Party.
 How About a $75,000 Budget?**\